Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 - You are willing to use :term:`URL dispatch` to map URLs to code.

-- You want to use zope.sqlalchemy_, pyramid_tm_ and the transaction_ package
+- You want to use zope.sqlalchemy_, pyramid_tm_, and the transaction_ packages
   to scope sessions to requests.

-- You want to use pyramid_jinja2_ to render your templates.
-  Different templating engines can be used but we had to choose one to make the tutorial.
-See :ref:`available_template_system_bindings` for some options.
-- You want to use zope.sqlalchemy_, pyramid_tm_ and the transaction_ package to
-  scope sessions to requests.

 - You want to use pyramid_jinja2_ to render your templates.
 Different templating engines can be used, but we had to choose one to make this